NBIK14001U Climate Change and Biogeochemical Cycles

 - Identify possible feedback mechanisms between the biogeochemical cycles and the climate

-- Discuss the impact of land use and management on biogeochemical processes in terrestrial and aquatic ecosystems
+- Discuss anthropogenic impacts on biogeochemical processes in terrestrial and aquatic ecosystems

 - Critically examine scientific and popular articles as well as to mediate them orally and in writing